core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following response codes are defined for this interface:

 Success:
-: 2.05 "Content" or 200 "OK" upon success with an `application/link-format`, `application/link-format+cbor`, or `application/link-format+json` payload.
+: 2.05 "Content" or 200 "OK" upon success with an `application/link-format` or other web link payload.

 Failure:
 : 4.00 "Bad Request" or 400 "Bad Request".
 Malformed request.